-In its aim to promote the expansion of ideas, Psychreg will be giving away 10 textbooks in a raffle for all participants who register through Premium Registration during the 1st International Conference on Psychology, Counselling and Education (ICPCE 2018).
+In its aim to promote the expansion of ideas, Psychreg will be giving away five textbooks in a raffle for all participants who register through premium registration, as well as oral presenters, during the 1st International Conference on Psychology, Counselling and Education (ICPCE 2018).

 1. Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) – is the 2013 update to the Diagnostic and Statistical Manual of Mental Disorders, the taxonomic and diagnostic tool published by the American Psychiatric Association (APA).
 In the United States, the DSM serves as a universal authority for psychiatric diagnoses.
 Treatment recommendations, as well as payment by healthcare providers, are often determined by DSM classifications, so the appearance of a new version has significant practical importance.